 Serra proved the doubters wrong with a surprise knockout in the first round.
 Those who did back him were left very happy – a $100 bet on Serra turned into a $850 betting profit.

 Holly Holm (+830) defeated Ronda Rousey by Knockout at 0:59, Round 2

-Holly Holm shocked the MMA gambling community with a headkick knockout of the invincible Ronda Rousey at UFC 193.
+Holly Holm shocked the MMA gambling community with a head-kick knockout of the previously invincible Ronda Rousey at UFC 193.
 Rousey was undefeated and had a 12-0 professional record coming into the fight.
 She had taken the UFC by storm, finishing all of her opponents by submission or knockout.

-Oddsmakers expected Holm to fall victim in similar fashion, pricing her at a +830 underdog.
-It was quickly apparent that her boxing skills were far superior to Rousey, lighting her up on the feet in the first round.
-She continued with that momentum in round 2, setting up a highlight reel headkick.
+Oddsmakers expected Holm to fall victim in a similar fashion, pricing her at a +830 underdog.
+It was quickly apparent that her boxing skills were far superior, lighting Rousey up on the feet in the first round.
+She continued with that momentum in round 2, setting up a highlight reel head kick.

-If you had placed a $100 bet on Holly Holm to beat Ronda Rousey, you would have made a $830 betting profit.
+A $100 bet on Holly Holm to beat Ronda Rousey would have made a $830 betting profit.

 Can UFC fighters bet?

 Yes.
 As long as they do not risk the integrity of the UFC, they can place bets.
 That means they can bet on themselves to win, but obviously not to lose, as that would be match-fixing.
 Justin Jaynes famously bet his entire US$25,000 purse on himself (as a +140 underdog) to beat Charles Rosa.

 Unfortunately for Jaynes, he lost, meaning he competed in the Octagon that night for free.